-✓ C1.
+C1.
 IS FAMILIAR WITH AND USES RELEVANT ASPECTS OF STUDENTS' BACKGROUND, KNOWLEDGE, EXPERIENCE, AND SKILLS.
-DN is unfamiliar with the background, experiences, and skill level of most students in the class.
+InTASC 2c, 7j, 7n DN is unfamiliar with the background, experiences, and skill level of most students in the class.
 DE is familiar with the relevant aspects of the background, knowledge, experience, and skills of most students in the class; ME ANDuses relevant aspects of students' background, knowledge, experience, and skills of most students in the class.
-EE demonstrates detailed understanding of the background, experience, and skill level of ALL students in the class AND plans using what s/he knows about learners including developmental levels, prior learning, and interests.
+EE demonstrates detailed understanding of the background, experience, and skill level of ALL students in the class AND plans using what they know about learners including developmental levels, prior learning, and interests.

-- 1. Does the student teacher recognize and use connections among mathematical ideas? - Does the student teacher demonstrate a comprehensive knowledge of the concepts, principles, theories, and research about adolescent development? - 3.
-Does he/she use this knowledge to provide all adolescents with learning opportunities that are developmentally responsive, socially equitable, and academically rigorous? - 4.
+- 1. Does the student teacher recognize and use connections among mathematical ideas? - 2.
+Does the student teacher demonstrate a comprehensive knowledge of the concepts, principles, theories, and research about adolescent development? - 3.
+Do they use this knowledge to provide all adolescents with learning opportunities that are developmentally responsive, socially equitable, and academically rigorous? - 4.
 Did the student teacher create an interest inventory? - 5.
 Did the student teacher use pre-assessment tools? - 6.
 Did the student teacher review student files? - 7.
 Does the student teacher actively see information with respect to students' interests? - 8.
-Does the student teacher plan/meet with resource personnel such as special ed teachers/ESL teachers/quidance? - 9.
+Does the student teacher plan/meet with resource personnel such as special ed teachers/ESL teachers/aides/guidance? - 9.
 Is the student teacher able to understand student strengths and weaknesses with respect to the expectations of the state standards? - 10.
 Does the student teacher actively engage students in independent and collaborative inquiry?
-Does he/she consistently select instructional strategies that are challenging, culturally sensitive, and developmentally responsive?
+Do they consistently select instructional strategies that are challenging, culturally sensitive, and developmentally responsive?

 C2.
-PLANS DIFFERENTIATED INSTRUCTION TO ADDRESS THE UNIQUE CHARACTERISTICS OF INDIVIDUAL STUDENTS (E.G. TAG/GT, ESL, SPECIAL NEEDS).
-DN plans undifferentiated instruction.
+Culturally Responsive Practice: SELECTS CLASSROOM RESOURCES THAT REFLECT CULTURAL INCLUSIVITY AND PLANS FOR DIFFERENTIATED INSTRUCTION TO ADDRESS THE UNIQUE CHARACTERISTICS OF INDIVIDUAL STUDENTS (E.G. TAG/GT, ESL, SPECIAL NEEDS, GENDER, RACE, ETHNICITY).
+InTASC 1b, 2a, 7b DN plans undifferentiated instruction.
 DE plans differentiated instruction to address the unique characteristics of some individuals in the class.
-ME effectively plans differentiated instruction to address the unique characteristics of most individuals in the class; EE Ī ANDseeks resources from instructional specialists to refine plans to meet learner needs.
+ME effectively plans differentiated instruction and selects classroom resources that are culturally inclusive to address the unique characteristics of most individuals in the class; EE ANDseeks resources from instructional specialists to refine plans to meet learner needs.